Sam-Belliveau/Prime-Checker-Fast/README.md

 		if (number % i == 0) { cout << number << " is not Prime. \n";  return; }
 		// Tests Number
 		i = i + w; // Increments number
-		w = 6 - i; // We already tested 2 and 3, so we can remove multiples of it
+		w = 6 - i; // We already tested 2 and 3
+		// So this removes testing multepules of this
 	}
 	cout << number << " is Prime. \n"; return;
 }